 Once you've decided what will work best with your readers, it will help you decide not only where to place your CTA on your page but how strongly worded, the size and even the color of that CTA.

 Another way to make your CTAs effective is to offer something of real value to the reader.
-One of the CTAs used right here on Web Hosting Secret Revealed is intended to put information in the hands of our readers that will allow them to become successful website owners.

 The CTA takes up the width of the page and is located under other information.
 This gives the reader a chance to see what WHSR has to offer and then offers her a bit more value.